csy0522/Predict-Stock-Price-Using-RNN/README.md

 ## Running the tests

 The description of each function is located on top of them.
-Please read them before running to understand the overall structure of the project.
-This project predicts stock prices from its Open, High, Low, and Close using combinations of different models and hyperparameters.
-The following is the graph of Actual v.s Prediction:
+Please read them before running to understand the overall structure of the project. <br/>The following graph shows predictions on Open, High, Low, and Close using combinations of different models and hyperparameters.<br/>The following is the graph of Actual v.s Prediction:

 ![Actual V.S Prediction](/data/Actual_vs_Prediction_Graph.png)